 To help you make the most of your visit, here are my favorite 14 things to see and do in Portland:

 I always start my visits to a new city with a walking tour.
 It’s the best way to learn about a destination, get the lay of the land, see the main sights, and have an expert local guide answer all your questions.

 Portland Walking Tours offers more than half a dozen different tours around town, focusing on food, the main sights, and Portland’s underground and alternative culture.
 Tours last a couple hours and cost around $23 USD.
 They’re a great way to kick off your visit.
-I really liked the Underground Tour especially, which focuses on a series of tunnels below the city that have been used for all kinds of nefarious purposes.
+I really liked their Underground Tour, which focused on a series of tunnels below the city that have been used for all kinds of nefarious purposes.

-If you’re on a budget, Secrets of Portlandia is a top-rated free walking tour that will give you a fun and informative intro to the City of Roses (they’re closed until 2021 due to COVID-19 though).
+If you’re on a budget, Secrets of Portlandia is a top-rated free walking tour that can give you a fun and informative intro to the City of Roses.
+Just be sure to tip your guide at the end!

 2. See Pittock Mansion

 Built in 1914, this is a stunning French Renaissance-style mansion located in the western part of town.
 The 46-room estate, originally owned by a wealthy couple from England, is part of the National Register of Historic Places and contains beautiful artwork and furniture collected by the original owners.
 You can explore the grounds (which span over 40 acres) and buildings by yourself or take a guided tour (the price is the same; however, guided tours are only scheduled when volunteers are available).